TwistingTwists/obsidian-tools/Mobile-w51.md

 - do all actions have rewards ?
 - how to calculate rewards ? - verifiable reward / invariants of the system ??

+What do we finish on 2025-12-21?
+- [ ] recording, recordables -- phase 1,4 for the copy-checker
+- [ ] tensorzero - routing infra - should we self host that?
+	- [ ] observability + datasets
+- [ ] knapsack - subset sum  + 1 more problem
+- [ ] shivani teaching - NCERT - finish one more chapter for her.
+(1 hr)